The Painted Veil (novel): Synopsis

-Maugham uses a third-person-limited point of view in this story, where Kitty Garstin is the focal character.
+Maugham tells the story from a third-person-limited viewpoint, where Kitty Garstin is the focal character.
+She is a pretty, upper-middle-class debutante who squanders her early youth amusing herself with a busy social life.
+Her domineering mother attempts to arrange a "brilliant match" for her.
+By age 25, Kitty has declined a dozen marriage proposals.
+Her mother, convinced that Kitty has "missed her market", urges her to settle for the "odd" and rather boring Walter Fane, a bacteriologist and physician, who has declared his love for Kitty.
+In a panic that her younger, less attractive sister Doris will upstage her by marrying first, Kitty consents to Walter's proposal with the words, "I suppose so".
+Kitty and Walter depart as newlyweds to his post in Hong Kong.

-Garstin, a pretty upper-middle class debutante, squanders her early youth amusing herself by living a social high life, during which her domineering mother attempts to arrange a "brilliant match" for her.
-By age 25, Kitty has flirted with and declined marriage proposals from dozens of prospective husbands.
-Her mother, convinced that her eldest daughter has "missed her market", urges Kitty to settle for the rather "odd" Walter Fane, a bacteriologist and physician, who declares his love for Kitty.
-In a panic that her much younger, and less attractive, sister Doris will upstage her by marrying first, Kitty consents to Walter's ardent marriage proposition with the words, "I suppose so".
-Shortly before Doris's much grander wedding, Kitty and Walter depart as newlyweds to his post in Hong Kong.
+Just weeks after settling there, Kitty meets the married Charlie Townsend, the assistant colonial secretary and a rising star in the British administration of Hong Kong.
+He is handsome and charming and they begin an affair.
+She falls desperately in love with him, and believes he reciprocates.
+Almost two years later, the still-devoted Walter observes them in an assignation.
+Suspecting they've been discovered, the lovers assure themselves that Walter will not intervene.
+Since the cuckolded Walter is his administrative inferior, Charlie is confident the bacteriologist will avoid scandal to protect his career.
+And Charlie promises Kitty that, come what may, he will stand by her.
+Kitty, who never felt real affection for Walter, senses he is aware of her infidelity, but he refrains from confronting her, and she despises him for cowardice.
+She starts to discern, however, an ominous change in his demeanour, masked by his scrupulous, punctilious behaviour.

-Just weeks after settling in the Far East, Kitty meets Charlie Townsend, the assistant colonial secretary.
-He is tall, handsome, urbane and extremely charming, and they begin an affair.
-Almost two years later, Walter, unsuspecting, and still devoted to his wife, observes Kitty and Charlie during an assignation, and the lovers, suspecting they've been discovered, reassure themselves that Walter will not intervene in the matter.
-Charlie promises Kitty that, come what may, he will stand by her.
-Aware that the cuckolded Walter is his administrative inferior, Charlie feels confident that the bacteriologist will avoid scandal to protect his career and reputation.
-For her part, Kitty, who never felt affection for her husband, grasps that he is fully aware of her infidelity (but he initially refrains from confronting her), and she begins to despise his apparent cowardice.
-She discerns, however, an ominous change in his demeanour, masked by his scrupulous, punctilious behaviour.
+Eventually, Walter speaks to Kitty about the affair and gives her a choice: either accompany him to the remote Chinese city of Mei-tan-fu that is beset by a cholera outbreak, or submit to a public, humiliating divorce for adultery in which Charlie will be named co-respondent.
+The only way out is for Charlie to announce within a week that he is divorcing his wife Dorothy and will marry Kitty.